-Local market conditions play a critical role in what works and how, as does alignment across partner organizations on the overall mission from the leadership level on down.
-As noted in the University's letter to Task Force Chair Malcolm dates January 12, 2004,1 successful AHC partnerships with private health systems require the "prodigious growth of the health system.
+Local market conditions play a critical role in what works and how, as does alignment of goals and accountability for all three legs of the stool (education, research, and clinical services) across partner organizations from the leadership level on down.
+As noted in the University's letter to Task Force Chair Malcolm dated January 12, 2004, successful AHC partnerships with private health systems require the "prodigious growth of the health system.
 Where this is not demographically feasible, the Academic Medical Centers have struggled."
-The Minnesota health care market has a remarkable depth of health care capacity with the University, Mayo, and other major health systems across the state.
+A large patient volume is needed to support the academic mission.
+The Minnesota health care market has a remarkable depth of health care capacity with the University, the Mayo Clinic, and other major health systems across the state.
 This underlies some of the Task Force's key recommendations to deeply explore possibilities for greater partnership and collaborations across all of these assets.